 Remember, until CSS supports scope, there is no way to get around inheritance in modular environments other than sticking unique CSS classes (or attributes) to any given element.
 Whenever you apply styles by element type selectors (like

 .active) you apply styles not only to the element itself but to a whole cascading context.
 Even if the context doesn’t exist yet, it may be expanded until someone adds another module or component to your HTML.

 — Think of modularity as any module may contain further modules!

 So, bloated HTML with BEM?
 Y’d better call it functional!

 Why not use element type selectors with child or sibling combinators (like

 ul > li + li) to avoid inheritance issues?

-Nested selectors raise CSS specifity.
-You need to become more specific to win over existent specifity.
-Modular contexts require low specifity!
+Nested selectors raise CSS specificity.
+You need to become more specific to win over existent specificity.
+Modular contexts require low specificity!